Operadic Fibrations and Unary Operadic 2-categories: Left adjoint to

 \section{Left adjoint to $\int_\odot$}

-\lettrine{R}{ecall} the terminal unary operadic 2-category $\odot$, whose categorical operads are strict monoidal categories.
+Recall the terminal unary operadic category $\odot$ of Example~\ref{example:odot}, whose categorical operads are strict monoidal categories.
+Considering $\odot$ as a 2-category with the only identity 2-cell, it is a terminal operadic 2-category.
 In this section we construct a left adjoint to the functor $\int_\odot\colon \StrMonCat \to \TwoUnOpCat$.
 First we recall a few familiar adjunctions.\\

 Let $\Delta_{\leq n}$ denote the full subcategory of $\Delta$, which consists only of objects $[0], \ldots, [n]$.
-An $n$-truncated simplicial set is a presheaf $\Delta_{\leq n}^{\op}\to \Set$.
+An~$n$-truncated simplicial set is a presheaf $\Delta_{\leq n}^{\op}\to \Set$.
 The category of $n$-truncated simplicial sets is denoted by $\sSetn$.
 The inclusion $\Delta_{\leq n} \subseteq\Delta$ induces an adjunction

 where $\textrm{tr}_n$ is the restriction along the inclusion, and $\textrm{cosk}_n$ is given by right Kan extension.